w3c/wai-curricula/content/content-author/clear-content.md

   * short sentences
   * active voice
   * indicators for the main language of the content as well as for changes of language in multilingual content
-* provide the extended form for abbreviations and acronyms
+* describe methods to provide the extended form for abbreviations and acronyms
 * utilize icons and symbols to complement text content
 * write clear and meaningful:
   * titles to describe the purpose of the page